Jithsaavvy/Naive_Bayes_Classifier_algorithm/README.md

 4. 99.6% accuracy is achieved and precision , recall values are evaluated for performance.

+To assess the performance, **Evaluation datasets** are used for testing the algorithm.

 Note:
 The green and black points correspond to stable and unstable placements respectively